Toward a Spectral Theory of Cellular Sheaves: Introduction

-Hodge theory, like much of algebraic topology, survives the discretization from Riemannian manifolds to (weighted) cell complexes \cite{eckmann_harmonische_1945,friedman_computing_1998}.
+Hodge theory, like much of algebraic topology, survives the discretization from Riemannian manifolds to (weighted) cell complexes~\cite{eckmann_harmonische_1945,friedman_computing_1998}.
 The classical boundary operator for a cell complex and its formal adjoint combine to yield a generalization of the graph Laplacian which, like the Laplacian of Hodge theory, acts on higher dimensional objects (cellular cochains, as opposed to differential forms).
 The kernel of this discrete Laplacian is isomorphic to the cellular cohomology of the complex with coefficients in the reals, generalizing the connectivity detection of the graph Laplacian in grading zero.
 As such, the spectral theory of the discrete Laplacian offers a geometric perspective on algebraic-topological features of higher-dimensional complexes.
-This is an active area of research \cite{parzanchevski_high_2013,steenbergen_towards_2013,horak_spectra_2013}.
+Laplacians of higher-dimensional complexes have been the subject of recent investigation~\cite{parzanchevski_high_2013,steenbergen_towards_2013,horak_spectra_2013}.

 This is not the end.
 Our aim is a generalization of both spectral graph theory and discrete Hodge theory which ties in to recent developments in topological data analysis.
-The past two decades have witnessed a burst of activity in computing the homology of cell complexes (and sequences thereof) to extract robust global features, leading to the development of specialized tools, such as persistent homology, barcodes, and more, as descriptors for cell complexes \cite{Carlsson,EH,KMM,OPT+roadmap}.
+The past two decades have witnessed a burst of activity in computing the homology of cell complexes (and sequences thereof) to extract robust global features, leading to the development of specialized tools, such as persistent homology, barcodes, and more, as descriptors for cell complexes~\cite{carlsson_shape_2012,edelsbrunner_computational_2010,kaczynski_computational_2004,otter_roadmap_2017}.